-But the situation becomes much more complex if you have a legal spouse and a de facto spouse (ie you’ve separated and have a new unmarried partner), if you have children from different relationships, or if you die with no spouse and no children.
+But the situation becomes more complex if you have a legal spouse and a de facto spouse (ie you’ve separated and have a new unmarried partner), or if you have children from different relationships.

-The court’s formula usually also only lets your family members inherit from you.
+The intestacy rules usually only let your family members inherit from you.
 So having a valid will is vital if you want to leave gifts to friends or charities.

 Who makes sure your wishes are carried out?

-When you make a will you’ll need to appoint an executor and trustee, who will handle your affairs when you die.
+When you make a will you’ll need to appoint an executor and, in some circumstances, a trustee, who will handle your affairs when you die.
 People usually choose one person to perform both roles, but you can name different people as executor and trustee, and you can name as many executors as you like (although appointing more than two can complicate things).

 An executor’s role is to obtain probate, pay your debts, and distribute your assets in line with your will.